LIFT Open Market Shared Equity

 • People aged over 60 with a housing need are a priority group who do not need to take out a mortgage.

-If you are aged over 60 , and can demonstrate at least one of the following criteria, you can apply to the LIFT open market shared equity scheme using savings and sale proceeds rather than a mortgage , if for example :
+If you are aged over 60, you can apply using savings and sale proceeds rather than a mortgage if you can demonstrate at least one of the following criteria:

 • You are living in a property that is too large and you need to downsize.